1. Prepare the Team

 Yes, you have a big project you need to deliver successfully, and every bit of effort counts, but if you present things to the staff like that, you will probably get a group of people paralyzed with fear of doing something too slow - and who knows what kind of mistakes they can make by rushing things.

-That’s why it’s important to break things down to tasks as clearly as possible.
+That’s why it’s important to break things down into tasks as clearly as possible.
 It’s better to have 200 small tasks (provided they are neatly organized so you know what’s what) than 10 big ones that take a long time to complete - it just ruins the purpose of enhancing productivity.

 Additionally, when an employee takes a look at their task balance at the end of the day in your chosen project management and time tracking software, seeing five small tasks completed will be better than being at 30% of one big one.
 This will give them a sense of accomplishment and confidence that the team will actually be able to finish the project on time.
 They will more easily shift to a positive state of mind where “We can do this” takes people further than “This is so hard”.